open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/register-cluster.md

 ## Install with Cluster Lifecycle

-If you have installed [cluster-lifecycle](../install-cluster-lifecycle), you can follow the instructions from the section, [Manually register a cluster](../install-cluster-lifecycle#manually-register-a-cluster).
+If you have installed [Cluster Lifecycle](../install-cluster-lifecycle), you can follow the instructions from the section, [Manually register a cluster](../install-cluster-lifecycle#manually-register-a-cluster).

 ## Install from source